-8.2.5 Instructions for completing Coursework Assessment Summary Forms
+Instructions for Completing Coursework Assessment Summary Forms

-- 1. The Speaking and Listening Coursework Assessment Summary Form can be downloaded from www.cie.org.uk/samples - 2.
-The database will ask you for the syllabus code (i.e., 0524) and your Center number, after which it will take you to the correct forms.
-Follow the instructions when completing each form. - 3.
-List the candidates in an order that allows the information to be transferred easily for submission to Cambridge at a later stage (i.e., in candidate index number order, where this is known).
+- 1 A copy of the relevant Coursework Assessment Summary Form can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code and Center number, after which it will direct you to the correct forms. - 3 List the candidates in an order that allows the information to be transferred easily for submission to Cambridge at a later stage (i.e., in candidate index number order, where this is known).
 Show the teaching group or set for each candidate.
-The initials of the teacher may be used to indicate group or set. - 4.
-Transfer each candidate's marks from their Individual Candidate Record Card to this form as follows: - (a) Enter the marks for the individual activity ("Task 1"), the pair-based activity ("Task 2"), and the group activity ("Task 3") in the relevant columns. - (b) Add the marks and enter the total (out of 30), in the column headed "Total Mark." - (c) In the column headed "Internally Moderated Mark," enter the mark (out of 30) awarded after any internal moderation took place.
+The initials of the teacher may be used to indicate group or set. - 4 Transfer each candidate's marks from their Individual Candidate Record Card to this form as follows: - (a) Enter the marks for the individual activity ("Task 1"), the pair-based activity ("Task 2"), and the group activity ("Task 3") in the relevant columns. - (b) Add the marks and enter the total (out of 30), in the column headed "Total Mark." - (c) In the column headed "Internally Moderated Mark," enter the mark (out of 30) awarded after any internal moderation took place.
 Leave blank if not applicable.
-See Section 8.2.2 for information about internal moderation. - 5.
-Both the teacher/moderator completing the form and, where applicable, the internal moderator(s) must check the form, and complete and sign the bottom portion.
+See page 25 for information about internal moderation. - 5 Both the teacher/moderator completing the form and, where applicable, the internal moderator(s) must check the form, and complete and sign the bottom portion.